CARUSMHS/M5_OMOP_Client/README.md

 - Supported Databases
     - Microsoft SQL Server

+- Authenthification
+    - Trusted DB Connection must be accepted from the local DB

 ## Installation
 Execute Run.py to extract all neccessary mapping information in tabular manner from MDR RestApi.
 Before doing that you declare some variables in main.py.